-30This is exactly true in a static, linear model.
+&lt;sup>39This is exactly true in a static, linear model.
 Our model is close to (log)linear and the version without capital and with flexible wages has only one state variable (employment), which has very fast transition dynamics.

-$^{^{31}}$ On a frictional labor market, the wage is not equal to marginal product of labor, but as long as γ is not too large, they are still proportional since workers and firms share the match surplus in equal proportions.
+$^{40}$ In a frictional labor market, the wage is not equal to marginal product of labor, but as long as $\gamma$ is not too large, they are still proportional since workers and firms share the match surplus in equal proportions.